Everything you need to know to apply.

 Official Documents to Enter the United States

-International students who are admitted to Notre Dame will be sent the Form I-20, the official application for student visa (F-1) status.
+International students who are admitted and enroll at Notre Dame will be sent the Form I-20, the official application for student visa (F-1) status.
 Find visa information here.

-Before the I-20 can be sent, you must demonstrate sufficient financial support covering all four years of the cost of attending Notre Dame.
+Before the I-20 can be sent, you must demonstrate sufficient financial support covering all four years of the cost of attending Notre Dame or present the financial aid award earned.
 Therefore, it’s necessary that proper financial documentation be on file.
 You must submit the Certification of Finances with your application for admission.
 If you are applying for financial aid for international students, you will submit the Certification of Finances as well as the CSS/Financial Aid PROFILE adapted for international students.